lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here is a `<summary>` and `<details>` example that starts out as open by default
 </summary>
 <div>
-If you are reading this on a computer with a mouse, hover over the box above (the box that says "Here is a `<summary>` and `<details>` example that starts out as open by default").
+If you are reading this on a computer with a mouse, hover over the box above that says "Here is a `<summary>` and `<details>` example that starts out as open by default".

-Have you noticed a triangle on the left and a border at the bottom?
-They indicate that the box has "expandable" content.
+Have you noticed that the box has a triangle on the left and its text behaves like a [link](#expandable--collapsible-content-via-summary-and-details)?
+These are signals to indicate that the box has "expandable" content.
 You can easily open or close the "box" with a tap/click.

 Try it out!
 </div>
 </details>

-We started with plain, vanilla CSS to create boxes like this, and then we did a few tricks[^2] with [kramdown](https://github.com/gettalong/kramdown/), too.
+We started with plain, vanilla CSS to create boxes like this.
+Then, we came up with a few tricks[^2] using [kramdown](https://github.com/gettalong/kramdown/).

 [^2]:
     For more information on the tricks, check out: [kramdown Syntax - HTML Blocks](https://kramdown.gettalong.org/syntax.html#html-blocks), [kramdown Options - parse_block_html](https://kramdown.gettalong.org/options.html), [issue #155](https://github.com/gettalong/kramdown/issues/155), [issue #213](https://github.com/gettalong/kramdown/issues/213).